priyagupta108/bdx/README.md

 The indexer will only index files changed since last run.

-The `index` command also accepts `-o`, `--opt` option which can be used to set some indexing settings, e.g. to disable indexing relocations:
+The `index` command also accepts `-o`, `--opt` option which can be used to set some indexing settings, e.g. to enable indexing relocations:

-    bdx index -d ./build --opt index_relocations=False
+    bdx index -d ./build --opt index_relocations=True

 Available options:

 - `num_processes` - number of parallel indexing processes (default=same as # of
   CPUs).

-- `index_relocations` - if True (the default), all relocations will be applied and indexed.
-Setting this to False can significantly speed up indexing.
+- `index_relocations` - if True, all relocations will be applied and indexed.
+  By default this is false.
+Setting this to True will slow down indexing.

 - `min_symbol_size` - (default 1) only index symbols with size equal to or
   greater than this.